Applying for Financial Aid

 Other Financial Aid Considerations

-- Your financial aid award letter amount is based on full-time enrollment.
-The amount of your aid will be adjusted each semester to reflect your actual enrollment status and eligibility (if you are enrolled less than full time).
+• Your financial aid award letter amount is based on full-time enrollment.
+The amount of your aid will be adjusted each semester to reflect the percentage of full-time enrollment at which a student is enrolled, rounded to the nearest whole percent intensity.

 Financial Aid Refund Process